usjeff/Telescope-automation/README.md

 Launch the imager:
 ain_imager <RPi4 IP>

 Under the "File" tab select "Manage Services".
-Ensure "Available Services" has <RPi4 IP>:7624 selected.
+Ensure "Available Services" has the RPi4_IP:7624 selected.

 You should now be able to select the camera (RPi Camera imx477@1a), focuser (Adafruit Motor Hat Focuser), Mount (lx200), and GPS (GPSD client).